magodo/hclgrep/README.md

     $x.$_ = $x # assignment of self to a field in self

+The wildcard name is only recorded for "-x" command or "-g" command (the first match in DFS).

 If "*" is before the name, it will match **any** number of nodes.
 Example:

     [$*_] # any number of elements in a tuple